nomdeplume4reb/DataCamp_R/README.md

 # R Projects
-These are projects I've worked on and modified from DataCamp for R
+These are projects I've completed and modified from DataCamp for R curriculum